openedx/edx-platform/docs/en_us/course_authors/source/external_graders.rst

 External Grader Example
 ***************************

-An external grader is particularly useful for software programming courses where students are asked to submit complicated code.
+An external grader is particularly useful for software programming courses where students are asked to submit complex code.
 The grader can run tests that you define on that code and return results to a student.

-For example, a student enters Python code for the following problem.
-When the student clicks Check, the code is sent to the grader for testing.
-If the code passes all tests, the grader returns the score you assigned to the problem and a string indicating that the solution is correct.
+For example, you define a problem that requires students to submit Python code, and create a set of tests that an external grader can run to verify the submissions.
+When a student enters Python code for the problem and clicks **Check**, the code is sent to the grader for testing.
+If the code passes all tests, the grader returns the score and a string indicating that the solution is correct.

 .. image:: Images/external-grader-correct.png
  :alt: Image of a students view of a programming problem that uses an external grader, with a correct result

-The external grader can return a string with results, which the student can see by clicking See full output.
+The external grader can return a string with results, which the student can see by clicking **See full output**.
 This can be particularly useful when the solution is not correct and you want to return information about the failed tests.
 For example:

 .. image:: Images/external-grader-incorrect.png
  :alt: Image of a students view of a programming problem that uses an external grader, with a correct result